Disaster Recovery Services

 City of Pasadena Planning Recovery & ADU Virtual Consultations

-Residents impacted by the recent windstorm and wildfires can schedule a 30-minute virtual meeting with the Planner of the Day to receive zoning information on tree removals and the repair or rebuilding of damaged fences and structures.
+Residents impacted by the recent windstorm and wildfires can schedule a 30-minute virtual meeting with the Planner of the Day to receive zoning information on tree removals and repairing or rebuilding damaged fences and structures.

 This service helps facilitate necessary property repairs and provides information for owners interested in constructing an ADU.